 In December 1996, the Pine Street Inn and Ninety Nine Restaurants dedicated a new center for the Job Training & Food Services Program in Boston, Massachusetts.
 The two-story, 14,000-square foot facility links the Inn’s men’s and women’s units and houses a large kitchen, food services training center, administrative offices, and a culinary garden.
 Ninety Nine played a significant role in the design and development of the center.
 They designed a cost-effective and efficient kitchen and worked to secure donated kitchen equipment and supplies.
 This new structure tripled the enrollment capacity for the Food Services Job Training Program.

 Lyndia Downie, President and Executive Director of the Pine Street Inn, continually expresses her gratitude to the Ninety Nine Restaurants.
-"They've set the bar so high for anybody else.
-And it's not just about money, but about how they can help us.
-They helped build us a state-of-the-art kitchen for training."
+“They’ve set the bar so high for anybody else.
+And it’s not just about money, but about how they can help us.
+They helped build us a state-of-the-art kitchen for training.”
 The Ninety Nine Restaurants has become the largest corporate contributor to the Pine Street Inn.
-In 2015, the Ninety Nine marked the 35th anniversary of its relationship with the Pine Street Inn with a total financial contribution of over $3 million.
-The 2015 "Have a Heart" raffle raised over $131,000!
+The Ninety Nine marked the 40th anniversary of its relationship with the Pine Street Inn with a total financial contribution of over $4 million.

 The Ninety Nine’s outstanding work with the Pine Street Inn was recognized in September of 2007 by the Boston Business Journal, when they named the Ninety Nine Restaurants “Health Partner of the Year.”
 The Boston Business Journal commented, “Many corporations have strong philanthropic traditions, but few can boast of a 23-year, hands-on partnership quite like the one the Ninety Nine Restaurants has going with the Pine Street Inn.”